 Sometimes in the alkalising process some of the particles inside the filter stick together or form ice particles.
 The best advice to unblock a filter is to first remove the filter from the reservoir and shake it for around 15-20 seconds, and then bang the cartridge on a hard surface to remove any blockages at the exit hole.
 Then soak it in water for 10 minutes and do a full pass through without drinking the water.
 We estimate around 12-15 minutes for a 2.5L full reservoir to become filtered.
 Also, if you are ever in a situation where you are so thirsty but the filter isn’t done, we always lift the reservoir out of the pitcher while its filtering so we can pour out the filtered water for refreshment.

 The Main elements that can be traced in small amounts are as follows: Calcium Magnesium Sodium Potassium Zinc Lithium Iron Copper Cobalt Molybdenum Selenium Iodine Chromium Phosphorus.

 We have conducted a test to observe the decline of pH over a given time of 9.5 hours during which the water was stored in a refrigerator.
 The results were as follows: pH pre filtration- 7.2 pH Post filter (immediate)- 9.6 pH 9.5 hours after filtration- 9.1 As you can see the pH stays pretty static.
 The molecular structure of the water is fundamentally altered for the better leading to much easier hydration physiologically.

 As you can imagine, when the water in the pitcher comes up to cover the outlet at the bottom of the filter the process slows down compared to when the water is well below the filter opening at the bottom.
-We verify that 12-15 minutes for the reservoir (2.5L) to empty is standard.
-Magic takes time ?
+On average it takes 8-10 minutes for the reservoir (1.5L).
 Also, if you are ever in a situation where you are so thirsty but the filter isn’t done, you can always lift the reservoir out of the pitcher while its filtering so you can pour out the filtered water for refreshment.
 NOTE: Do not pour water from the pitcher if there is still unfiltered water left in reservoir, this will cause spillages!